 Some people who have spent a lot of money on Lamisil say that it did not work for their fungus infections.
 And that may be true for some—but I think a lot of people taking this medication just aren't doing it right.
 Here are some things I have learned from others, as well as from my own experience.

 1) Take your pill every day at the same time.
-Lamisil actually forms a barrier to fungus, and pushes it out of your skin.
-If you miss a dose, that barrier will get holes in it and the fungus can jump through the holes back into fresh skin.
+Lamisil actually forms a barrier to fungus and pushes it out of your skin.
+If you miss a dose, that barrier will get holes in it, and the fungus can jump through the holes back into fresh skin.
 You must take Lamisil faithfully.
 If you miss a dose, take it right away.
 If you miss a bunch of doses, you are essentially starting over.
 I have read that three weeks is the minimum treatment regimen for skin fungus, and six weeks is the minimum for nail fungus.

 2) Watch out for signs of liver trouble.
 If you have a weak liver, Lamisil can overload it and cause liver failure.
-Watch out for the signs of liver failure, which you can look up on WebMD or other medical website.
-Your doctor will probably want to test your blood periodically while you are taking Lamisil, to look at your liver enzyme count.
+Watch out for the signs of liver failure, which you can look up on WebMD or other medical websites.
+Your doctor will probably want to test your blood periodically while you are taking Lamisil to look at your liver enzyme count.
 Do this if you have any doubts at all about your liver capacity.

 3) Be patient.
 The biggest problem with toenail fungus is that it takes one to two years for the Lamisil barrier to push the fungus out with your toenail clippings.
-It is a long, slow process and you won't see any results for at least the first three months, unless you also have a skin infection.
+It is a long, slow process, and you won't see any results for at least the first three months unless you also have a skin infection.
 That will clear up within six weeks or so.

 4) Finally, be clean.
 Toenail fungus is really contagious and insidious.
 When you cut your infected toenails, clean up the clippings and sanitize the area.
 And when your toenails are cured, throw away all of your clippers, files, and such and buy new ones.
 And wash your hands.
 A single fungus spore under your fingernail can start a brand-new infection.

 I hope hearing my story has helped you.
-I know it is a little gross and hard to read, but I have encountered so many people suffering from toenail and fingernail fungus since I cured my infection, I just felt like I had to share these facts to get others to try the cure.
+I know it is a little gross and hard to read, but I have encountered so many people suffering from toenail and fingernail fungus since I cured my infection; I just felt like I had to share these facts to get others to try the cure.
 Let me know about your experience if you have one.
 Thanks.